Employment

 workers.

-In the Services sector, Health Care, Retail, and Professional Services lead employment, representing a dominant portion of the workforce.
+In the Services sector, Health care and social assistance, Wholesale and retail trade, Accommodation and food services lead employment, representing 54% of the sector's workforce.

 Top 5 Industries by Change from Previous Month